 Of course, there is also the risk of not saving enough for retirement.
 Will your Credit Account alone provide you with enough income to live on?
 You can monitor how your Credit Account is building up via the ePA website (which can be accessed directly from the My Rewards website) and you can use the pension option calculator to see how much income it could provide at retirement.

 If you are only contributing to the Credit Account you’re missing out on Barclays matched contributions to the Investment Account (up to 3% of your Pensionable Salary).
 So, if you are comfortable with some investment risk, you may also wish to contribute to the Investment Account, if you are not already doing so.
-It will help to boost your Afterwork retirement savings and take advantage of Barclays matched contributions.
-Again, you can use the pension option calculator to see how also contributing to the Investment Account could boost your retirement income.
+It will help to increase your Afterwork retirement savings and take advantage of Barclays matched contributions.
+Again, you can use the pension option calculator to see how also contributing to the Investment Account could increase your retirement income.

 Barclays will match your contributions to the Afterwork Investment Account up to 3% of your Pensionable Salary.
 So, if you contribute 6% of your Pensionable Salary to Afterwork (3% to the Credit Account and 3% to the Investment Account), Barclays will credit your Credit Account with 20% of your Pensionable Salary (available at Normal Retirement Age) and 6% will be paid into the Investment Account (3% by you and 3% by Barclays).